Solar Windows – Close to Reality?

 [Click here to view additional high resolution photographs]

-The Company?s latest high-performance, large-area SolarWindow? has been fabricated through the efforts of ?s Principal Scientist, Dr. Scott Hammond, in collaboration with Researchers, particularly Dr. Maikel van Hest, Dr. Dana C. Olson, and Dr. Scott Mauger.
+The Company?s latest high-performance, large-area SolarWindow? has been fabricated through the efforts of New Energy?s Principal Scientist, Dr. Scott Hammond, in collaboration with Researchers, particularly Dr. Maikel van Hest, Dr. Dana C. Olson, and Dr. Scott Mauger.

 NREL is among the world?s most respected and advanced solar-photovoltaic research institutions, and over its 37-year history has been credited for ground-floor support of many of the commercial technologies employed by today?s renewable energy industries.
 NREL and New Energy have been working through a Cooperative Research and Development Agreement to advance the Company?s SolarWindow? technology for generating electricity on glass windows.